 It comes in various solid or camo colors and at only 2.5 ounces and 2.7mm thick, is light enough for competitive and recreational cyclists alike.
 It’s not the toughest wearing tape in the world but for the price, it’s decent quality and includes finishing tape and bar end plugs.

 Lizard Skins DSP Bar Tape 3.2 mm

 - Colors: Green, blue, white, black, cobalt, violet, crimson, pink, tangerine

 - Best use: Gravel, cyclocross

-The extra-thick padding in this 3.2mm Lizard Skin bar tape is great for gravel riding or off-road racing events like cyclocross.
+The extra-thick padding in this 3.2mm Lizard Skin bike handlebar tape is great for gravel riding or off-road racing events like cyclocross.
 It’s a bit heavy for road racing, but features excellent vibration absorption characteristics and ensures many hours of comfortable cycling in rough conditions.

 Available in a variety of bright colors, the durable material is very tacky, providing excellent grip with a smooth and easy-to-clean surface.
 Admittedly, it’s a fair bit pricier than most other bar tapes, but it certainly delivers the goods and you won’t need to replace it any time soon.

 Fi’zi:k Vento Microtex Tacky Bike Handlebar Tape